IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/Introduction.md

-In this chapter, find several modules that provide step-by-step guidance for using {{offering.name}} in specific scenarios based upon typical client interactions and workflows with IBM Z. Each scenario provides:
+In this chapter, several modules provide step-by-step guidance for using {{offering.name}} in specific scenarios based upon typical client interactions and workflows with IBM Z. Each scenario provides:

 - A brief overview of the scenario.
 - Any pre-requisite or setup steps necessary for the scenario to work in the demonstration environment.